 From Lose Hill summit take the rocky path heading downhill on the other side to a fence.
 Climb over the stile and keep walking downhill on the path through another gate down towards Losehill Farm.
 Walk past the farm (with it on your right).
 Then take the footpath on the right, continuing to head gradually downhill through numerous fields and gates for about 1.5 km.

-The footpath then narrows to a single track, follow this up and over the railway bridge, through some smaller fields then turn left to bring you to the road.
+The footpath then narrows to a single track, follow this up and over the railway bridge, through some smaller fields, then turn left to bring you to the road.

 Cross the road and turn left down the side road heading downhill to the railway bridge.
-Turn immediate right here, under the bridge to a small area of trees.
+Turn immediately right here, under the bridge to a small area of trees.
 Now the uphill begins, up the wide track, past Twitchill Farm, bear right up to a gate.
 Then keep heading uphill, up to a second gate and continue on the footpath until Win Hill summit comes into view.
 Go through one more gate then up the track to the summit and trig point.

 Stage 3 – Win Hill to Jaggers Clough